KhandakerSamin/chili-food-web-app-client/README.md

 ### Home Page
 - First there are a navber in banner.
 - The home page includes a banner section.
-- Following the after banner firstly, there are multiple Brands name and logo is displayed.
+- Following the after banner firstly, there are a Top food section where top selling food are displaying via count of order.
-- Each brand card includes an image of the brand, its name .
-- User can press in the brand name and it will redirect into a new page .
+- A see all btn if anyone click there it will redirect the all food page

 ### All Food  Page